castorini/pyserini/docs/experiments-deepimpact.md

 Here, we start with a version of the MS MARCO passage corpus that has already been processed with DeepImpact, i.e., gone through document expansion and term reweighting.
 Thus, no neural inference is involved.

+Note: This page is just exactly like [Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-deepimpact.md), except you can do it from Python.
 ## Data Prep

 We're going to use the repository's root directory as the working directory.